Blazkowich/GetEndPointFinder/README.md

 ## Overview

-ScaNet consists of two main components:
+ScanApi consists of two main components:
 - **API Scanner**: Scans for APIs within a given URL.
 - **Endpoint Scanner**: Scans for endpoints within a given URL.